Shaggy Soldier (Galinsoga quadriradiata)

 Macro photograph of a shaggy soldier flower showing ray and disk florets.

 Galinsoga quadriradiata and its cousin Galinsoga parviflora are both edible and can be used as a pot herb or in salads, although outside of their native range they have not been widely adopted as a culinary item other than in China.
 G. parviflora is preferred as a salad green due to its non-hairy leaves.
-Care must be taken to not confuse them with the distantly related, and visually similar, Tridax procumbens.
+If you happen to live in a tropical region, care must be taken to not confuse them with the distantly related, and visually similar, Tridax procumbens.

 References